 - the financial entity must comply with, inter alia, the integration of capital and minimum cash requirements.

-These requirements are revised periodically, in view of the volume of the entities' operations.
+These requirements are revised periodically, in relation to the volume of each entity's operations.

 iii Regulatory capital and liquidity

 During the past few years, the BCRA has also worked on the implementation of policies aiming to comply with Basel III guidelines, designing a roadmap for this purpose.
 It has established regulations regarding the liquidity coverage ratio (LCR), LCR monitoring tools and introducing Basel principles for liquidity risk management and supervision.

 In that sense, the BCRA has stated that the minimum legal capital requirement for financial entities should be equal to the greater value resulting from a comparison between the applicable basic requirement (corresponding to the type of entity) and the sum of those requirements determined by credit and market risk, as well as the operational risk.